 Memory is the most important performance factor.
 Memory is much more influential than CPU speed.
-It is recommended to have at least 512MB of memory available.
+It is recommended to have at least 2GB of memory available.

-While in most common scenarios all elements of an OpenCms installation (OpenCms itself, the DBMS, web server and servlet container) will reside on one computer, sites expecting heavy traffic will probably need a clustered configuration where the load is distributed across more than one computer.
+In many scenarios it will suffice if all elements of an OpenCms installation (OpenCms itself in the servlet containter, the DBMS, optionally an additional webserver) reside on one computer, or are splitted over several servers.
+Sites expecting heavy traffic will probably need a clustered configuration where the load is distributed across more than one OpenCms instance.
 For a clustered installation use the Alkacon OCEE Cluster Manager.

 - A Java Development Kit: OpenCms requires JDK 8 or higher.

 - A servlet container: OpenCms runs as servlet in a servlet container.
 We recommend Apache Tomcat.